leah-hoogstra/gaussian-naive-bayes/README.md

 - pytest
 - quadprog

-A copy of the .yml file used for the course is provided here as well.
+A copy of the .yml file used for the course is provided for convenience as well.